Seahawks first-round pick Devon Witherspoon watches practice from sideline

 Seahawks chair Jody Allen attended practice Tuesday along with vice chair Bert Kolde.

-Allen talked early in practice for a few minutes with Carroll — and when Carroll did his usual early-practice routine of running a few sprints down the sidelines, she gave him a handslap on his way down the field.
+Allen talked early in practice for a few minutes with Carroll — and when Carroll did his usual early practice routine of running a few sprints down the sidelines, she gave him a hand-slap on his way down the field.
 She also talked a while with general manager John Schneider.
 Their group was joined later in practice by senator Patty Murray.

 Allen has not been seen often at practices since assuming control of the team after the death of her brother, Paul, in October 2018.
 But it was not thought there was any specific reason for the visit other than just a routine checkout of the team during camp.